Sentinel Logo

 └── .keys/ # Internal: encrypted signing key (if using passphrase)

 The .keys/ directory is created automatically when you provide a passphrase.
-It stores your encrypted signing key.
+It stores your encrypted signing key in a special collection that only the passphrase can unlock.

 Signing with Passphrases